In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 The covid pandemic and the war in Ukraine have disrupted global supply chains and caused a massive spike in energy prices.

-The instability of the energy market has caused 28 energy companies to go out of business, impacting over 2 million customers and adding to the cost of everybody’s energy bills.
+The instability of the energy market caused 28 energy companies to go out of business in 2023, impacting over 2 million customers and adding to the cost of everybody’s energy bills.

 Estimates from energy experts Cornwall Insight suggest that whilst current energy prices are not as high as their peak in 2022, they will remain high for the rest of the decade.